Home AsiaOn the olive oil trail in Anatolia, Turkey

 The DoubleTree by Hilton hotel in Kusadasi

-This very large hotel is perfectly located in the lovely town of Kusadasi, not far from the city of Ephesus.
+This very large hotel is perfectly located in the pretty town of Kusadasi, not far from the city of Ephesus.
 Compared to the other addresses of the stay, it offers a classy but more classic standard.
-You should especially take advantage of the magnificent rooftop with a terrace that gives a very nice panorama of the city and the Aegean Sea (while sipping a small cocktail, of course).
+You should especially enjoy the magnificent rooftop with a terrace that gives a very pretty panorama of the city and the Aegean Sea (while sipping a small cocktail, of course).

 DoubleTree by Hilton